darusakov/RusakovLab.github.io/tools.md

    <br>Aleksin SG, Zheng K, Rusakov DA, Savtchenko LP.<br>
    *PLoS Comput Biol.
 2017 Mar 31;13(3):e1005467. doi: 10.1371/journal.pcbi.1005467.* -->

-3. [**BRAINCELL**]({% link braincell.md %}): an advanced interface for the [NEURON platform](https://www.neuron.yale.edu/neuron/), known for its extensive simulation capabilities for cellular and biophysical mechanisms.
-BRAINCELL enhances NEURON by adding refined control over inter-cell properties, spatial variations, external influences, and stochastic elements, offering a richer simulation experience.
+3. [**BRAINCELL**]({% link braincell.md %}) is a platform that combines theoretical aspects of computational neuroscience with real-world aspects of cell and tissue physiology of the brain, including the capacity to replicate some common experimental designs.
+The immersive modelling environment enables neuroscientists and neurologists to investigate brain cellular mechanisms and assess the physiological effects of experimental or therapeutic interventionse.
+Its key features include stochastic generation of nano-morphology and function, stop-save-go control of simulation runs, dynamic extracellular and inter-cellular interactions, adaptive import of cell morphologies.
    Documentation:
    [PDF file]({% link assets/BRAINCELL_User_Guide.pdf %}), or in Word format [BRAINCELL_User_Guide.docx]({% link assets/BRAINCELL_User_Guide.docx %})
    (alternatively, check [experimental PDF->HTML conversion]({% link brdoc.md %})).

-4. **CLOUD COMPUTATION:** we are currently working with [Neuroscience Gateway - a portal for computational Neuroscience](https://www.nsgportal.org/overview.html) to perform computations on their [HPC](https://en.wikipedia.org/wiki/High-performance_computing) supercomputer.
-When the integration is complete, registered users will be able to benefit from the HPC power and run our tools on a supercomputer cluster in the cloud.
+4. **CLOUD COMPUTATION PLUGIN**: we are currently working with [Neuroscience Gateway - a portal for computational Neuroscience](https://www.nsgportal.org/overview.html) to enable computations on their [HPC](https://en.wikipedia.org/wiki/High-performance_computing) supercomputer.
+When the integration is complete, registered Neuroalgebra users will be able to benefit from the HPC power and run our tools on a supercomputer cluster in the cloud.

    To perform computations in the cloud please **download** our latest and greatest